Salary Guide: How Much Does a Social Worker Make?

 - As a social worker, your level of education may influence your salary potential.

-Their salaries can vary widely.
-According to the Bureau of Labor Statistics (BLS), the median annual salary for social workers is $51,760, as of May 2020.
+According to the Bureau of Labor Statistics (BLS), in 2023, the median annual salary for social workers was $58,380.
+However, different types of social workers report different earnings.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.